acornleung/learngit/readme.txt

-git is version control systeam dit is free software
+git is distributed version control systeam dit is free software